openstack/charm-deployment-guide/deploy-guide/source/charmhub-migration.rst

 All charms: migration to channels
 =================================

-Charmed OpenStack deployments must migrate from legacy non-channel charms to charms that use a channel.
+Charmed OpenStack deployments must eventually migrate from legacy non-channel charms to charms that use a channel.

 .. important::